awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_upload_lists.md

 1. In the **Update list** pop up window, verify all specified list information, choose **I agree**, and then choose **Update list**\.

 1. On the **List management** page, locate the trusted IP set or a threat list that you want to activate again, and then choose the radio button under the **Active** column\.

+To learn how to import threat intel feeds programatically, see the [How to automate the import of third\-party threat intelligence feeds](https://aws.amazon.com/blogs/security/how-to-automate-import-third-party-threat-intelligence-feeds-into-amazon-guardduty/) blog article\.